moabukar/unix-learn/docs/text-manipulation/env-environment.md

-# env (Environment)
+# env (environment)

-## Lesson Content

 Run the following command:

 <pre>$ echo $HOME</pre>

-You should see the path to your home directory, mine looks like /home/pete.
+You should see the path to your home directory, mine looks like /home/mo.

 What about this command?